When will kids under 5 be eligible for the COVID vaccine?

 In December, Pfizer announced that while two doses of the vaccine were effective in children ages 6 months to 2 years, two shots failed to promote a strong enough immune response in children ages 2 through 4 years.
 This prompted the company to start testing a three-dose version of the vaccine for children under 5.

+Updated Sunday, the Centers for Disease Control and Prevention's Pediatric COVID-19 Vaccination Operational Planning Guide indicates that the agency has 10 million vaccine doses ready for dispersal, and that state and local health officials could start receiving doses as early as Feb.
+21. Without FDA authorization beforehand, this will be postponed.

 Kids as young as 5 have been able to be vaccinated against COVID-19 since October 2021.
-The Kaiser Family Foundation reports that 28.1% of kids 5-11 have received at least one vaccine shot as of Jan.
+The Kaiser Family Foundation reports that 28.1% of kids 5 to 11 have received at least one vaccine shot as of Jan.
 18. Read on to learn everything you need to know about COVID-19 vaccines for kids under 5.

 Also, learn about whether we'll need a fourth booster shot, the latest on long COVID and the possibility of a vaccine that works against all COVID-19 variants.